mozilla-iam/cis/docs/Profiles.md

 Profile version 2 aims to be more flexible, standardized, and support all our major use-cases.
 We expect this profile to live a long time before it needs to be updated to a new version.

+Note that there are few unspecified attribute values, as once they've been presented to a relying party (RP) it is no longer possible to retire the attribute without potentially breaking the flow for said RP(s).

 ## Summary

 User profiles are represented as JSON objects that follow a [JSON schema](http://json-schema.org/).
 The schema contains